-Presentations do not need to explicitly discuss the conference theme, but they must address issues that are relevant to English studies professionals who support diverse college students in their first two college years.
-Participants do not need to be affiliated with a two-year college but must focus proposals on research and practices that are clearly relevant to TYCA members.
-Potential areas of exploration include (but are not limited to) online teaching/distance learning, first-year writing, developmental education, college reading, basic writing, teaching English to speakers of other languages, literature, creative writing, writing centers and other learning assistance programs, intermediate composition, communications, linguistics, technical writing, business writing, professional development, teacher-scholar activism, community engagement, program administration and innovation, preparing to teach at a two-year college, and the role of contingent faculty.
+Presentations do not need to explicitly discuss the conference theme, but they should address issues that are relevant to English studies professionals who support diverse college students in their first two college years.
+Participants do not need to be affiliated with a two-year college but should focus proposals on research and practices that are clearly relevant to TYCA members.
+Potential areas of exploration include (but are not limited to) first-year writing, developmental education, college reading, basic writing, information literacy, online teaching, writing centers and other learning assistance programs, teaching English to speakers of other languages, placement, literature, creative writing, intermediate composition, communications, linguistics, technical writing, business writing, professional development, teacher-scholar activism, community engagement, program administration and innovation, preparing to teach at a two-year college, labor organizing and its impacts on the two-year college classroom, and the roles of contingent faculty.

 To Stay Informed about the Conference: Announcements, updates, and reminders will be distributed through the TYCA listserv.
 Information about subscribing is available through the TYCA Archive Website: https://tycaarchive.wordpress.com/listserv/.

 Each conference presentation should meet the following criteria: